India sales expected to be best this year on robust demand, easing supply issues: Hyundai | Business

 The Venue N Line is the second N Line model from the company.
 In September last year, the automaker introduced the i20 N Line in the country.

 The Venue N Line comes with a 1-litre turbo petrol engine mated with seven-speed DCT (automatic) transmission.
-Garg said the company expects the Venue N Line sales to touch 10,000 unit mark per month next year.
+Garg said the company expects the Venue N Line sales to touch 10,000-unit mark next year.

 ''We are witnessing 10-11 per cent i20 sales coming from the N Line trim..we expect the total N Line portfolio, including Venue N Line could become 16,000 units next year.. we believe this number will continue to go up,'' he added.